bertvv/ansible-role-mirror/README.md

 # Ansible role `mirror`

-An Ansible role for PURPOSE.
+Ansible role for creating local mirrors for OS updates and installations.
 Specifically, the responsibilities of this role are to:

--
+- Download and synchronize with upstream repositories
+- Set up a cron job for keeping the local mirror up-to-date

 ## Requirements